jabichebli/libraryDatabase/README.md

 [Assumptions](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_assumptions.pdf)

 ## Database Normalisation
-To ensure the integrity and efficiency of the database, I performed data normalization, moving through the stages of **UNF**, **1NF**, **2NF**, and **3NF**.
+<div style="text-align: justify;">  To ensure the integrity and efficiency of the database, I performed data normalization, moving through the stages of **UNF**, **1NF**, **2NF**, and **3NF**.
 This process eliminated redundancy and ensured that each data attribute was appropriately linked to the correct entities.
-The normalization process was critical in creating a solid foundation for the subsequent design steps.
+The normalization process was critical in creating a solid foundation for the subsequent design steps.  </div>
 [Normalization](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_normalisation.pdf)

 ## Logical Model
-After completing the conceptual model and normalization, I proceeded to design the logical model, which provides a more detailed representation of the data relationships and constraints.
+<div style="text-align: justify;"> After completing the conceptual model and normalization, I proceeded to design the logical model, which provides a more detailed representation of the data relationships and constraints.
 This model ensures that all relations are in **3NF**, defining candidate keys, ensuring data integrity, and aligning with business rules.
-The logical model forms the blueprint for the physical database.
+The logical model forms the blueprint for the physical database.  </div>
 [Logical Model](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_logical.pdf)

 ## Oracle SQL
-Using the logical model as a foundation, I created the Oracle SQL code necessary to define and implement the database.
-This includes tables, constraints, and relationships, ensuring that the database structure is efficient and scalable.
+<div style="text-align: justify;"> Using the logical model as a foundation, I created the Oracle SQL code necessary to define and implement the database.
+This includes tables, constraints, and relationships, ensuring that the database structure is efficient and scalable. </div>
 [Oracle Code](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_model.zip)

 ## SQL Schema
-The SQL schema file contains the commands to create the database structure, including all tables and relationships based on the logical model.
-It has been thoroughly tested to ensure compatibility with Oracle SQL.
+<div style="text-align: justify;"> The SQL schema file contains the commands to create the database structure, including all tables and relationships based on the logical model.
+It has been thoroughly tested to ensure compatibility with Oracle SQL.</div>

 [Schema](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_schema.sql)

 [Schema Output](https://github.com/jabichebli/libraryDatabase/blob/main/rcl_schema_output.txt)

 ## Feedback